omsaichand35/mobile_hack/README.md

-# This repo contains the mobile applpication version of the project
+# This repo contains the mobile applpication version of the project.

+We have an app built on kotlin using tensorflow lite for the chatbot and the trend analysis.